8 Things

 While tea does not have an expiration date, it can start to lose freshness over time, especially if not kept properly.
 Storing your tea doesn’t need to be complicated, though.
 If you follow the storing tips as outlined below, you will likely consume your tea long before you begin to notice any breakdown in aroma or taste.

 NUMBER 7: Teas should be kept free of moisture.
-A tea’s shelf-lift is only stable when it is dry, so don’t steep your tea until you’re ready to steep your tea.
+A tea’s shelf life is only stable when it is dry, so don’t steep your tea until you’re ready to steep your tea.
 Keep it in an airtight storage container to block out all moisture, including humid areas such as above the dishwasher vent or in a refrigerator.
 Don’t expose your tea to liquid until you’re ready to brew.

 Avoid these Tea Killers

-Number 5: Teas should be kept light free.
-Light-induced changes in teas can occur through photodegradation which can degrade the quality of your tea.
-This damage can also change the flavor of your teas, so its best to keep them in a dark container or dark cupboard.
+Number 5: Teas should be kept light-free.
+Light-induced changes in teas can occur through photodegradation, which can degrade the quality of your tea.
+This damage can also change the flavor of your teas, so it's best to keep them in a dark container or dark cupboard.

 To re-cap, we recommend storing your tea in a dry, cool, dark space.